Name: Larry Holmes

-- His younger brother, Mark Holmes, was also a professional boxer, winning 38 of 39 bouts.
+- Holmes' younger brother, Mark Holmes, was also a professional boxer, winning 38 of 39 bouts.

-- Holmes, who has a band named Marmalade, appeared on the VH1 reality television show But Can They Sing.
+- Holmes, who has a band named Marmalade, appeared on the VH1 reality television show But Can They Sing in 2005.

-- The movie Rocky Balboa was inspired by boxers who fought at an advanced age, such as Archie Moore, George Foreman, and Holmes.
+- The 2006 movie Rocky Balboa was inspired by boxers who fought at an advanced age, such as Archie Moore, George Foreman and Holmes.

 1978 Jun 9 – 1983 Dec 11

 IBF Heavyweight Champion